11 of Ontario’s Most Jaw-Dropping Natural Landscapes

 The dense spruce and birch of the boreal forest blends into the expansive skylines of the Canadian Prairies in Woodland Caribou Provincial Park, located in the northwest corner of Ontario.
 Woodland Caribou appeals to canoe trippers and diehard anglers, with hundreds of kilometres of established backcountry routes, picture-perfect campsites, and world-class fishing for walleye, northern pike and lake trout.

 Goldseekers Canoe Outfitting and Wilderness Expeditions is located on Woodland Caribou’s doorstep in Red Lake, Ontario.
 The outfitter offers trip planning services, rentals, and guided trips for paddlers and anglers alike.
 Chukuni Outdoor Supply sells outdoor gear, and offers guided canoe and fishing trips.
-Hard-core anglers and hunters can check out Viking Outposts for remote walleye fishing and moose hunting, while Sunset Lodge offers drive-in accommodations on Red Lake.
+Hard-core anglers can check out Viking Island Lodge for remote walleye fishing (they're also a great place to start a canoe trip from), while Sunset Lodge offers drive-in accommodations on Red Lake.

 11. Pukaskwa National Park